Pricing

 Conducting thorough trials

-While conducting trials for ERP software, we recommend a few things:
+While conducting trials for ERP software, a few things are recommended:

 1. Treat it as you would a live system.
 Use it alongside your existing system, but replicate_ every process_ in your ERP system.
 Be diligent in following the processes, because it’s the only way of knowing if your system will be foolproof once it’s live.